 The VR Archive for Performance Art

-Since we founded Liveart.dk in 2004, we have pondered, how best to document performance art.
+Since we founded Liveart.dk in 2004, we have pondered how to best document performance art.
 We have studied photo, video and other digital media.
-We conducted seminars, workshops and courses in performative writing as documentation, and we continue to investigate how to maintain the unmatchable glow of a live performance.
-How can the live experience be preserved?
+We have conducted seminars, workshops and courses in performative writing, and we continue to investigate how the glow of a live performance can be preserved.

-VR can capture the room, the mood, the audience’s relationship with the work, and actions that take place in multiple locations in the room at once.
+Virtual Reality can capture the room, the mood, the audience’s relationship with the work, and actions that take place in multiple locations in the room.
 When you (re)experience the works with VR glasses, you can look in all directions and focus on what you think is exciting.
 You can watch the recording again and focus on other details.
-Just like a live experience of performance art, the experience of the documentation can now be unique, too.
+Just like a live experience, the experience of the documentation can now be unique, too.

 With our VR Archive, we are building a platform where researchers, artists, students and others can experience performance artworks as if they were present.
-It is our hope, this will constitute a breeding ground for the development of a literature and research in the field that will also affect the artists’ activities within the art form.
+It is our hope, this will be a starting point for the development of a literature and research in the field that will also affect the artists’ activities within the art form.
 Young performance artists need no longer to start from scratch or to miss out on works happening in other countries.

 We have presented the archive as a pocket-sized festival in Europe, Africa and Canada.
 Since 2018, the archive is part of the permanent collection of Friisland.